 The Wildlife Conservation Society in Kinshasa is a good place to get up-to-date information about visiting the various national parks in DRC.

 DRC is not suitable for travel with children.

 While DRC is poorly set up for travellers with disabilities, people are friendly and supportive towards those with physical disabilities; the physically disabled are commonly seen in Congo due to a combination of poor health care and years of war.
 Kinshasa and other main cities present no great problem to mobility impaired travellers, though going into the bush is likely to be quite a different matter.

 A combination of safety issues, red tape and the high cost of living for foreigners means that DRC is not an obvious place for those wanting to do volunteer work.
 That said, few countries on earth are in such dire need of assistance, and as such some hardy and intrepid souls do come and volunteer on various projects.
 One organisation is the Christian charity Hands at Work (www.handsatwork.org/drc), which works with children in Katanga and North Kivu provinces.
 They offer programs for year-long volunteering, as well as shorter stints of up to four weeks.

 - Weights & Measures DRC uses the metric system.

-Female travellers should exercise extra caution in DRC.
-Travelling alone is unwise, and even taking taxis or walking on the streets alone during the daytime is not generally advisable unless you know the driver or are familiar with the town.
+Women travelers should exercise extra caution in DRC.
+Traveling alone, and even taking taxis or walking on the streets alone during the daytime, is not generally advisable unless you know the driver or are familiar with the town.